CodyHarsh/rank_math2/Explanation.md

 This project is a web service that scrapes web pages and generates summaries using the Llama language model through HuggingFace's API.
 It provides an asynchronous API interface for submitting URLs and retrieving their summaries.

+## Frontend Live (React.js) ->Vercel:   https://rank-math2-ui.vercel.app/
+## Backend Live Link (Node.js) -> Render: https://rank-math2.onrender.com (It may take some time to start because it is running on a free instance.)

 ## Project Structure

 ```